taifu9920/Youtube-Music-Player/README.md

 who liked to play Music in Youtube by HTTP remote control,
 (or mostly let friends to control together)
 And create more functions for the playlist.

+P.S there're Logo, titles of RMH, which is named for my personal team, Change it whatever you liked uwu
 ## How To Install:
 #### 1. Install Python 3, And this only support Windows for now
  * (I only tested **Windows 10** for this, Not sure if **Windows xp, 7 or 8** or other supports too)